Managing worker nodes

 Mixing different node types#

-- You can also mix different worker node machine types by using new machine pools.
+- You can also mix different worker node machine types in the same cluster by using new machine pools.
 You cannot change the node type of a machine pool once created, but we can create a new machine pool with different nodes by adding the

 If we take the use case above (database nodes) but instead wanted to have a different node type when creating it, we would have ran